mucool123/mucool123/README.md

 # Mukul Gharpure

+## For Personal Website, Please Visit: [https://gharpuremukul786.wixsite.com/portfolio](https://gharpuremukul786.wixsite.com/portfolio)

-Welcome to my professional portfolio.
+Welcome to my Github.
 I am Mukul Gharpure, a driven and accomplished data science professional with a robust academic background from Indiana University and a diverse range of hands-on experiences in data science, AI, and machine learning.
 My journey in the field has been marked by a series of leadership roles, research initiatives, and impactful project engagements.

 With over 6 years of experience in Internships, Research and Management, I have developed a deep understanding of data-driven methodologies and a passion for pioneering innovative solutions in various domains.
 My expertise spans a wide array of areas, including deep learning, neural networks, natural language processing, and machine learning algorithm development.